 Data Collection Analysis

-1. The data collection requirements in section 60-741.44(k)(2) of the Final Rule require contractors to document "the total number of job openings and total number of jobs filled."
+1. The data collection requirements in section 60-741.44(k)(2) of the new Section 503 regulations require contractors to document "the total number of job openings and total number of jobs filled."
 Does the "total number of openings" refer to the number of requisitions or job vacancy announcements, or to the number of individual open positions referenced in the requisitions or announcements?

 The total number of job openings refers to the number of individual positions advertised as open in a job vacancy announcement or requisition.
 For example, if one job vacancy announcement or requisition includes 5 open positions and results in 4 hires, the contractor would document this as 5 job openings and 4 jobs filled.

 2. The data collection requirements in section 60-741.44(k) also ask contractors to report the number of jobs "filled" (60-741.44(k)(2)) and those "hired" (60-741.44(k)(4) and (5)).
 How does the number of "jobs filled" differ from the number of people "hired?"

 In the context of the data collection requirements of 60-741.44(k), jobs "filled" refers to all jobs the company filled by any means, be it through a competitive process or non-competitively, e.g., through reassignment or merit promotion.
 It, therefore, should take into account both new hires into the company and those employees who were placed into new positions via promotions, transfers, and reassignments.
 In contrast, the number of those "hired" refers solely to those applicants (both internal and external to the contractor) who are hired through a competitive process, including promotions.

 3. Does the number of "jobs filled" include step or ladder movements that are automatically attained upon completion of a stated event, such as time in the job or attainment of a particular certification?